Peribunt/FindPattern/README.md

 # FindPattern
 I have decided to publish this purely because of boredom.
-OpenMP is not used; its implementation is left as an exercise for the reader
+OpenMP is not used, should you want to execute any iterations in parallel; its implementation is left as an exercise for the reader

 Arguments
 ```